 There is no doubt that sprinting helps in burning a lot of calories in a short span of time.
 But, what’s great is that one loses weight even when the workout is over.
 If you are wondering how the answer is simple.
 When you sprint, you kick-start the metabolism that allows you to burn more calories even when you stop sprinting.
 This fact is also backed by a study that reports that sprinting can actually boost the body’s metabolism sharply.

 Sprinting takes care of your heart –

 Sprinting is not just about weight loss, but also comes with cardiovascular benefits.
 It can help lower your blood pressure.
 The fast-twitch muscles (type II muscles) that you are building while you sprint helps in improving your heart function.
-When you do sprints, you put all your effort on your muscles making your heart pump harder, thus improving overall blood circulation.
+When you do sprints, you put all your effort into your muscles making your heart pump harder, thus improving overall blood circulation.
 As a result, your heart is healthy and strengthens up which reduces your chances of heart disease.

-Sprints increases human growth hormone production –
+Sprints increase human growth hormone production –

 Here are some sprint drills for beginners to help lower the risk and develop a base level of fitness…

 - Pick a distance (100 meters is a good starting point).